 Execution Steps

-1. The gNB under test establishes RRC connection and AS security context with the UE.
+1. The tester triggers the gNB under test to establish RRC connection and AS security context with the UE.

 2. The gNB under test establishes security context between the UE and the SN for the given AS security context shared between the gNB under test and the UE; and generates a KSN sent to the SN.